Calothamnus microcarpus: Taxonomy and naming

-Calothamnus microcarpus was first formally described by Victorian Government Botanist Ferdinand von Mueller in 1862 in Volume 3, Part 21 of Fragmenta Phytographiae Australiae.
+Calothamnus microcarpus was first formally described in 1862 by Victorian Government Botanist Ferdinand von Mueller in his Fragmenta Phytographiae Australiae.
 The specific epithet microcarpus is derived from the ancient Greek words mikros (μικρός) meaning "small" and karpos (καρπός) meaning "fruit".

 Distribution and habitat

 Calothamnus microcarpus occurs in the Esperance Plains and Jarrah Forest biogeographic regions where it grows in clay and sandy soils.

-Conservation
+Conservation status

-Calothamnus microcarpus is classified as "Priority Four" by the Western Australian government Department of Parks and Wildlife meaning that is rare or near threatened.
+Calothamnus microcarpus is listed as "Priority Four" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that is rare or near threatened.